thoherr/meshmap/README.md

 # meshmap
-Interactive Map showing nodes and routes of a Meshtastic mesh
+Create interactive Map showing nodes and routes of a Meshtastic mesh